How to Organize and Keep Family Memorabilia Safe During a Move

 Wrap each box individually in acid-free packing paper.
 Be careful to tape only to the paper because taping to the box could damage it.

-Next, wrap the box in bubble wrap, paying special attention to corners and edges.
+Next, wrap the box in bubble roll, paying special attention to corners and edges.

 Prepare a larger box to pack them into.
 Place a layer of crushed paper at the bottom to pad the bottom of the box.